-One of the key factors to be taken into account to successfully conceive in the presence of a small uterus is the epithelium.
+One of the critical factors to be considered to conceive in the presence of a small uterus successfully is the epithelium.
 Enhanced blood flow can help with its growth.
-Sometimes, a doctor may also recommend a pregnant woman to undergo hormonal stimulation to increase the chances of conception.
+Sometimes, a doctor may also recommend a pregnant woman undergo hormonal stimulation to increase the chances of conception.

-Any kind of hormone therapy has an effect on the external genitalia.
-Hormone therapy may be suggested to women who suffer from a condition where the uterus, as well as the genitals, are underdeveloped, causing an imbalance of various hormone levels within the body.
-Termed as hypoplasia, it could also indicate the presence of other illnesses as well.
-Undertaking hormonal therapy in such a case could, in fact, make matters worse.
+Any hormone therapy affects the external genitalia.
+Hormone therapy may be suggested for women who suffer from a condition where the uterus, as well as the genitals, are underdeveloped, causing an imbalance of various hormone levels within the body.
+Termed as hypoplasia, it could also indicate the presence of other illnesses.
+Undertaking hormonal therapy in such a case could make matters worse.

 At times, proper intake of vitamins and minerals could make conception possible.
-You can opt for vitamin therapy if you are pregnant and have a small uterus, you can opt for a vitamin therapy.
-It makes use of certain fluid preparations which, when consumed daily, can be quite useful.
+You can opt for vitamin therapy if you are pregnant and have a small uterus.
+It uses specific fluid preparations that are useful when consumed daily.

 What If You Are Diagnosed With a Small Uterus in Pregnancy?

-Defining the uterus as “small” is not enough for doctors to make a proper decision.
+Defining the uterus as “small” is insufficient for doctors to make a proper decision.
 Further diagnosis is necessary to determine the actual condition.
 It could be hypoplasia, where the uterus is small due to hormonal issues.
-Aplasia could be a cause as well, where the uterus is the same as that of a newborn child or even absent.
+Aplasia could also be a cause, where the uterus is the same as that of a newborn child or even absent.
 Another condition could be infantilism, where the uterus is not larger than 55mm.